-The President of the College, or in the President's absence, the Vice President of Arts & Sciences, the Vice President of Student Services, the Vice President of Business & Administrative Services or Vice President of College Advancement & External Affairs, may declare that a state of emergency exists on the campus.
+The President of the College, or in the President's absence, the Dean of Instructional Services, the Dean of Student Services, or the Dean of Administrative Services, may declare that a state of emergency exists on the campus.
 The declaration of a state of emergency shall be made when, in the judgment of the President or the President's designee, conditions are such that a clear and present danger exists with regard to the safety of persons or property or when conditions are such as to justify a reasonable belief that disruption is likely to occur.